-A rigorous judging process brings together finalists from all over the Northern Territory (NT).
-Individual category finalists attend a weekend of professional development, networking and presentations, and conclude with the judging interviews.
+The judging process brings together finalists from all over the Northern Territory (NT).
+Individual and organisational category finalists attend a weekend of professional development, networking and presentations, and conclude with the judging interviews.
 Organisation categories are judged at a presentation interview.
-The judging process concludes with a gala event hosted by the NT Government and attended by approximately 550 people.
+The judging process concludes with a gala event hosted by the NT Government and attended by approximately 450 people.

 Individual candidates entering the NT Training Awards are the pride of their employers, host employers, registered training organisations and schools.
 Organisations entering the awards are leaders in training design, innovation, delivery and outcomes.